DynamicTables Tutorial

 Referencing rows of other tables

 You can create a column that references rows of other tables by adding a DynamicTableRegion object as a column of a DynamicTable.
 This is analogous to a foreign key in a relational database.
-The DynamicTableRegion class takes in an ObjectView object as arguement.
+The DynamicTableRegion class takes in an ObjectView object as argument.
 ObjectView objects create links from one object type referencing another.

 dtr_col = types.hdmf_common.DynamicTableRegion( ...